jassenousiainen/wiisari/README.md

 # WIISARI
 Wiisari is a web-based timeclock system.
+Wiisari works best using Chromium-based browser (made and tested on Google Chrome).

 Wiisari is originally based on [PHP Timeclock](http://timeclock.sourceforge.net/) and more specifically [UnitedTechGroup fork](https://github.com/UnitedTechGroup/timeclock) of it.